Larry Butler has devoted his entire life to the music business, specializing in live performance and touring, artist management and publishing.

 From there, he joined Bill Silva Management as General Manager where he coordinated the projects of the firm’s managers and artists.
 He also organized and ran Jason Mraz’s publishing during the wild run of “I’m Yours.”
 Simultaneously, he served as day-to-day manager for Silva client Robert Francis through his Atlantic Records signing and subsequent #1 single and touring success in Europe.

-He now heads up his own Did It Music Management and Consultancy from the relative security and serenity of the San Fernando Valley.
+He now heads up his own Did It Music Management and Consultancy from the relative security and serenity of the Nashville area.
 He is also affiliated with ASCAP as a songwriter and music publisher.

-As as side project, Larry has accumulated 365 Musical Tips of the Day from rock stars he has encountered along the way regarding songwriting, recording, and performing, and he posts one a day on Twitter.
+As as side project, Larry has accumulated 365 Musical Tips of the Day from the pop, rock and country music stars he has encountered along the way regarding songwriting, recording, and performing, and then he posts one a day on Twitter.
 You can follow him at @larryfromohio (see Contact page).
-And please post your comments and likes at his Facebook page: Larry Butler – Author & Live Performance Coach.